Moh-Mohsin/shortly/README.md

 ### Features

-* On-boarding flow - first time users are greeted with a flow that shows them what they can expect from the app.
+* On-boarding flow - first-time users are greeted with a flow that shows them what they can expect from the app.
 * Shorten it - enter any valid web URL and get a short url that can be used instead.
 * Link History - see (or delete) your history of shortened links locally.